 On pg.
 92, modify the following paragraph as indicated:

-The [Circuit Call] keyword acts similarly to subcircuit calls in SPICE, instantiating the various [External Circuit]s and connecting them together.
+The [Circuit Call] keyword acts similarly to subcircuit calls in SPICE, instantiating and connecting the various [External Circuit]s and optionally passing parameters to them.
 Please note that models described by the [External Model] keyword are connected according to the rules and assumptions of the [Model] keyword.
 [Circuit Call] is not necessary for these cases and must not be used.

 Modify pg.
 128-129 as follows: